eazyliving/ambientMacWLED/README.md

 You might want to change the display's number in ambient.sh.
 1 for main, 2 for secondary display.
 In dcolor.py you need to add your WLEDs hostname or IP.

+This won't work with content protecting stuff like netflix, amazon prime video etc...
+But youtube is fine.